Nicosia: Culture

-Nicosia's universities also boast an impressive array of facilities, and many churches and outdoor spaces are used to host cultural events.
-The Near East University hosts the Atatürk Cultural and Conference Centre, with 700 seats.
+Nicosia's universities also boast an array of facilities, and many churches and outdoor spaces are used to host cultural events.
+The Near East University hosts the Atatürk Cultural and Conference centre, with 700 seats.

 Nicosia hosted the Miss Universe 2000 pageant.

 In June 2011, Nicosia launched a failed campaign to become the European Capital of Culture for 2017.

+Human resources

 Education

 Nicosia has a large student community as it is the seat of five universities, the University of Cyprus (UCY), the University of Nicosia, the European University Cyprus, the Open University of Cyprus and Frederick University.
+In addition, the city is home to the oldest still-operational high-school in Cyprus, Pancyprian Gymnasium.

-Nicosia is also home to the one of the largest historic Armenian schools, the Melkonian Educational Institute established in 1926 which operated until 2005.
-The Melkonian Institution was created as an orphanage in the aftermath of the Armenian Genocide of 1915–1923.
+Nicosia is also home to one of the largest historic Armenian schools, the Melkonian Educational Institute established in 1926 which operated until 2005.
+The Melkonian Institution was created as an orphanage in the aftermath of the Armenian genocide of 1915–1923.

 Economy

 Nicosia is the financial and business heart of Cyprus.
-The city hosts the headquarters of all Cypriot banks namely the former Cyprus Popular Bank (also known as Laiki Bank), Bank of Cyprus, the Hellenic Bank.
+The city hosts the headquarters of all Cypriot banks, namely the former Cyprus Popular Bank (also known as Laiki Bank), Bank of Cyprus, and the Hellenic Bank.
 Further, the Central Bank of Cyprus is located in the Acropolis area of the Cypriot capital.
-A number of international businesses base their Cypriot headquarters in Nicosia, such as the big four audit firms PWC, Deloitte, KPMG and Ernst & Young.
+A number of international businesses base their Cypriot headquarters in Nicosia, such as the big four accounting firms PWC, Deloitte, KPMG and Ernst & Young.
 International technology companies such as NCR and TSYS have their regional headquarters in Nicosia.
 The city is also home to local financial newspapers such as the Financial Mirror and Stockwatch.
 Cyprus Airways had its head offices in the entrance of Makariou Avenue.
-According to a recent UBS survey in August 2011, Nicosia is the wealthiest per capita city of the Eastern Mediterranean and the tenth richest city in the world by purchasing power in 2011.
+The largest mall in Cyprus, Nicosia Mall, is located in the city.
+According to a UBS survey in August 2011, Nicosia is the wealthiest per capita city of the Eastern Mediterranean and the tenth richest city in the world by purchasing power in 2011.